 TalksThe complete list is here.

 - My name is pronounced as Shahrbānū (شهربانو) (Meaning: "Lady of the Land", or "The Princess").
-This name has appeared in various historic and folklorish contexts, and there are songs named after this too!
+This name has appeared in various historic and folklorish contexts, and there are many songs (e.g., this, this, and this) named after me! :)

 - I can speak English, Pashto (three dialects), Urdu (Native or Bilingual Proficiency), Punjabi (Limited Working Proficiency), Arabic and Persian (Elementary Proficiency).